IN THIS ARTICLE

 • Unique pageviews - When a single user may visit your page multiple times, these visits are combined into one pageview to calculate this metric.
 It gives you an understanding of how many people are viewing your content.

-If you're number one goal is to increase brand awarness, this will be the most important method to track.
+If you're number one goal is to increase brand awareness, this will be the most important method to track.
 But on it's own, it won't give you a full picture of how your content is performing overall.

 Impressions

-Impresions refer to the number of times a piece of content has been viewed, whether through social media, search engines, or other channels.
 Impressions can provide important insights into overall reach and brand visibility.
-By monitoring the number of impressions, you can determine how many people have potentially seen your content, and how effective your distribution strategy is.
+By monitoring the number of impressions, you can determine how many people have potentially seen your content and how effective your distribution strategy is.

 However, while impressions may provide valuable information, they don't necessarily indicate engagement or conversion.
 For example, a social media post with a high number of impressions doesn't necessarily mean that people clicked on the post or engaged with the content.
-Impressions should therefore be looked at as part of a bigger picture, not on it's own.

 Time spent on page

-Time spent on page is just that - how long your users spend on a given page of your website.
-The duration of their visit provides insight into how well they engage with the content.
 A longer time spent on page can indicate that content is compelling, relevant and informative.
 It also means they are likely to have consumed it in detail, which could make them more likely to take the desired action, such as filling out a form.

 On the other hand, a shorter time spent on page indicates that the content wasn't very useful or that visitors skimmed or left the page without reading at all.
 This could indicate a need to revise the content or to improve the user experience of the page.